greenhousecode/slp-helper/README.md

 (string).
 See examples above for usage.

 * **`window.slp.generateHash()`**
-Will return a unique string ([-0-9]) based on the first argument input (may be string, number, array, boolean, or object).
+Will return a unique string ([-0-9]) based on all arguments passed (may be string, number, array, boolean, or object).

 * **`window.slp.getBackgroundImageUrl()`**
 Returns the computed background image URL of a supplied element, or element selector.